-Four Fortune River drill holes confirmed and expanded the known extent of the near-surface mineralization of above 0.010oz Au/T. Mineralization in these holes is contained in sinter and/or strongly silicified volcaniclastic rocks and is not known to be directly associated with a particular structure, but rather is part of the areally extensive halo of gold.
+Four of the Fortune River drill holes confirmed and expanded the known extent of the near-surface mineralization of greater than 0.010oz Au/T. Mineralization in these holes is contained in sinter and/or strongly silicified volcaniclastic rocks and is not known to be directly associated with a particular structure, but rather is part of the aerially extensive halo of gold.
 Nine of the Fortune River drill holes have located and defined the DeepMin resource.

 All of Fortune River drilling was done with RC rigs.
 Shallow portions of some of the 2007 holes and the initial 20ft of the 2008 holes were drilled dry; the remainder of their drilling was done with water injected.
 Reportedly, significant water was not encountered during their drilling.
-All their drilling was drilled close to perpendicular to the deposit thereby giving very close to true thickness of mineralization.
-MDA did not see their drilling in operation.
-Bravada's 50 holes were drilled with RC rigs, and all drilling was conducted with water injection.
+All of their holes were drilled close to perpendicular to the deposit, thereby giving very close to true thickness of mineralization.